DUI in New Port Richey

 DUI Breath Test Cases in New Port Richey, FL

 In many of these cases, after an arrest for DUI in New Port Richey, the NPRPD arresting officer will ask you to submit to a breath test on a breathalyzer machine.
-The New Port Richey Police Department has one Intoxilyer, Serial Number 80-001064, which has been sent out for repairs numerous times.
+The New Port Richey Police Department has one Intoxilyer, Serial Number 80-001064, which has been sent out for repairs numerous times over the years.

 Interested in learning more about Intoxilyzer 80-001064?
-Visit our link to view files for all Intoxilyzer 8000 records on 80-0001064 from January 1, 2012 through May 1, 2015.
-Through a public record request, we obtained all documents related to this machine including the monthly agency inspection reports, department inspections, field notes, repair records, sign-in logs and other correspondence.
+Through a public record request, we obtained all documents related to this machine including the monthly agency inspection reports, department inspections, field notes, repair records, sign-in logs and other correspondence going back to 2012.

-Your attorney might be able to use these problems to show that your breath test should be excluded from evidence because the machine was not in substantial compliance with the statute and administrative rules governing the maintenance of the machines.
-Don’t assume that you can’t fight the breath test or that the results will even be admissible
+Your attorney might be able to use these problems or find other problems to show that your breath test should be excluded from evidence because the machine was not in substantial compliance with the statute and administrative rules governing the maintenance of the machines.

 Attorney Shows Major Problems with DUI Checkpoint in New Port Richey